hiring a photographer

 Continue reading →

 All companies need some type of corporate photography to help market their business.
-And of course when hiring a photographer, every company is looking for a deal, a bargain, a discount.
+When hiring a photographer, every company is looking for a deal, a bargain, a discount.

 Professional photography isn’t like selling widgets or any low marginal-cost item.
 When a photographer has a very low price, it means something is off, something is missing.
 But is this always a bad thing?